West Sacramento, California

 West Sacramento (also known as West Sac) is a city in Yolo County, California, United States.
 The city is separated from Sacramento by the Sacramento River, which also separates Sacramento and Yolo counties.
-It is a fast-growing community; the population was 48,744 at the 2010 census, up from 31,615 at the 2000 census.
-The traditional industrial center of the region since the Gold Rush era, West Sacramento is home to a diverse economy and is one of the area's top four employment centers.
+The population was 53,915 at the 2020 census, up from 48,744 at the 2010 census.
+The traditional industrial center of the region since the California gold rush era, West Sacramento is home to a diverse economy and is one of the area's top four employment centers.

 The United States Conference of Mayors named West Sacramento as the Most Livable City in America in 2014 in the category of cities with fewer than 100,000 residents.

-West Sacramento is part of the Sacramento–Arden Arcade–Roseville Metropolitan Statistical Area which has a population (2000) of approximately 1,796,857 (July 1, 2016 estimate placed the population at 2,296,418).
+West Sacramento is part of the Sacramento–Arden Arcade–Roseville Metropolitan Statistical Area which has a population (2000) of approximately 1,796,857 (July 1, 2016, estimate placed the population at 2,296,418).
 Major industries to the region include agriculture, government, and transportation.